-Part 1 Part 2 Part 3 Part 4 Part 5 Part 6 Part 7 Part 8
+Part 1 Part 2

 User 3 User 3

 Level 1 Level 4

 Master Oper B

 In the above example, User 3 has MASTER authority in Partition 1 and OPERATOR B authority in Partition 2.
 His user number is the same for both partitions.
 Note that if a user number is already being used in a partition, the system will automatically assign a new user an unused number.
-Also notice that no access is allowed for this user into Partitions 3 through 8.
-Attempts to access these partitions would be denied automatically.